pietvo/Kobo-Rclone-Menu/README.md

 Copy it into the Kobo device:

 - Connect the Kobo device and mount it (you should be able to access to the kobo filesystem)
-- Copy the .tgz archive in the `.kobo` directory(1) of your device
+- Copy the .tgz archive in the `.kobo` folder(1) of your device
 - Unplug and restart your Kobo device

-(1) It is a hidden directory, so you have to enable the visualization of hidden files
+(1) It is a hidden folder, so you have to enable the visualization of hidden files

 **Note for Mac/Safari users:** Safari automatically unpacks `KoboRoot.tgz` into `KoboRoot.tar` after downloading.
 Please make sure that you transfer the `.tgz` file to your Kobo, and **not** the `.tar`.
 Either use a different browser to download the package, or re-pack it (using `gzip`) before transferring.